vinod-polinati/OCR2Data/README.md

 # OCR2Data
+### The website is live at ```www.bills.streamlit.app```

 This project provides a pipeline to process receipt images, extract text using OCR, and analyze the extracted data using the Groq API.
 The pipeline includes the following steps:

 1. Extract text from the receipt image using OCR.
 2. Save the extracted text to a CSV file.
 3. Process the CSV data using the Groq API to generate structured JSON data.